1001 Rogers Street

 This course is web-enhanced, taught entirely in a classroom setting using D2L course management software to supplement in-seat content.

 Grade of C or higher in ENGL 107 or EAPP 107 or placement by ACT English Score or by SAT Writing Score.
 Online or nationwide students may take the Columbia College English placement exam.
-Students whose ACT English Score is from 18 to 29 or whose SAT Writing Score is from 430 to 650 will be placed in ENGL 111.
+Students whose ACT English Score is from 18 to 29 or whose SAT Writing and Language Score is from 25 to 34 (430 to 650 for Writing Section prior to spring 2016) will be placed in ENGL 111.
 Online or nationwide students who score 75% or higher on the English placement exam will be placed in ENGL 111.

 - The Little, Brown Handbook 13th edition